cjxe/typescript-tutorial/README.md

 Type type `any` exists.
 Avoid using it since it mainly defeats the purpose of using types.

 ## Lesson 7
-In a typical project, we have 2 main folders:
+In a typical project, you have 2 main folders:
 ```
 ├── public
 │   ├── index.html